 Breaking news!
-Google has started rolling out an update to its algorithm, dubbed by the SEO community as 'Fred'.
-The SEO blogs are buzzing about the massive fluctuations in rankings being observed around the world.
+Google has started rolling out an update to its algorithm, dubbed by the SEO community as ‘Fred’.
+The NZ SEO blogs are buzzing about the massive fluctuations in rankings being observed in NZ and around the world.
 Did your rankings rise or drop with this change?
-Now would be a good time to get your rankings and your SEO strategy reviewed!
+Now would be a good time to get your rankings and your SEO Services strategy reviewed!

 - monitor your rankings and your competitors rankings over the next few days; don’t panic, expect fluctuations